How do I Apply to Postgraduate Programmes?

 - D-Deadline: Set and manage deadlines for each stage of the application process.
 Remember to add buffer time for tasks such as the English testing requirement and for retests of GRE or GMAT, if needed.

 Putting together a master’s application takes time and careful thought.
 If you start planning in advance, you will not be rushing at the last minute.
-To understand the difference between some popular master’s destinations, read our blog on the countries to consider for a master’s.
+If you are unsure about the country to which you can apply due to your education qualifications, read this blog post.
 For additional information, get in touch with us.